- Date of birth:

 - First Class:

-Tom Loten gave Yorkshire supporters a glimpse of the future with a first-class debut half-century right at the end of 2019.
+Tom Loten gave Yorkshire supporters a glimpse of his capabilities with a first-class debut half-century right at the end of 2019.

-A tall 22-year-old batting all-rounder from York, Loten – he was 21 at the time – hit an eye-catching 58 from number three in the order during a heavily rain-affected County Championship draw against Warwickshire at Edgbaston, a fixture which brought down the curtain on the summer.
+A tall 23-year-old batting all-rounder from York, Loten – he was 21 at the time – hit an eye-catching 58 from number three in the order during a heavily rain-affected County Championship draw against Warwickshire at Edgbaston, a fixture which brought down the curtain on the summer.

-Earlier in the season, he had made his List A debut in a Royal London one-day Cup clash with Durham at Emerald Headingley, another fixture which rain ruined as he did not bowl or bat in that clash.
+Earlier in the season, he had made his List A debut in a Royal London one-day Cup clash with Durham at Headingley, another fixture which rain ruined as he did not bowl or bat in that clash.

 He played age-group cricket for Yorkshire Under 13s, 14s and 15s before representing the Academy.
 He then also played Under 17s county cricket.

-Loten, in the region of 6ft 5/6 inches tall, is a top order (right-hand) batsman and a (right-arm) seamer who played his league cricket for Dunnington prior to representing the White Rose’s Academy in Premier League cricket.
+Loten, in the region of 6ft 5/6 inches tall, is a top order (right-hand) batter and a (right-arm) seamer who plays his league cricket for Dunnington.
+He previously played for them prior to representing Yorkshire’s Academy in Premier League cricket.

 He made his second-team debut in a Roses friendly in early 2017.

 His standout innings in the second team remains a 131 in a Championship draw against Worcestershire at Harrogate in August 2018 when he batted at three.